Scottish Cup: By club

 A total of 34 clubs have appeared in the final, of whom 25 have won the competition.
-The most successful club in terms of wins and appearances in the final is Celtic, with 40 wins from 59.
-Celtic and Rangers have finished runners-up on more occasions than any other club with 18 defeats each in the final.
-The most recent winner is Rangers, who defeated Heart of Midlothian 2–0 in the 2022 final.
+The most successful club in terms of wins and appearances in the final is Celtic, with 42 wins from 62.
+Rangers and Celtic have finished runners-up on more occasions than any other club with 19 defeats in the final.
+The most recent winner is Aberdeen, who defeated Celtic in the 2025 final.

 Domestic double and treble

 Clubs that win the Scottish Cup can complete a domestic "double" by becoming Scottish league champions in the same season.
 Only three clubs have won both competitions in the same season.
-Celtic have completed the domestic league and Scottish Cup double on 19 occasions, followed by Rangers on 18.
+Celtic have completed the domestic league and Scottish Cup double on 21 occasions, followed by Rangers on 18.
 The only other Scottish club to achieve this feat was Aberdeen, in 1983–84.
 Since the creation of the Scottish League Cup in 1947, clubs can complete a domestic treble by also winning this tournament in the same season.
-Rangers and Celtic have achieved this feat on seven occasions.
+Celtic have achieved this feat on eight occasions, a world record achieved in 2023.
 Celtic won four consecutive domestic trebles ("quadruple treble") in 2016–17, 2017–18, 2018–19 and 2019–20.
 No team had previously won consecutive trebles.